 The hand-in-hand combination of NFV and SDN allows simple, consistent policy control and network status, as well as the ensuring data flows, are distributed in the context of local network parameters, independent of location or hardware platform.

-Ed Tittel, IT veteran in a Cisco blog says, "SDN rests on the notion that network control can be divorced from network infrastructure and physical devices.
+Ed Tittel, IT veteran, in a Cisco blog said, "SDN rests on the notion that network control can be divorced from network infrastructure and physical devices.
 By applying programming and automation to network control, network operators can define, manage and manipulate logical networks directly and dynamically.
 NFV, by contrast," Tittel continues, "is all about the network functions that must be performed at all levels and stages of a network – at the periphery, boundary, and core – to accept, forward, shape and filter network traffic as it courses through any given infrastructure."

 SDN virtualizes network management, separating network devices from the control plane handling network traffic.
 The software-defined network management enables organizations to have greater control and flexibility when scaling network resources and optimizing performance.

 NFV replaces network services that have been typically done by hardware with virtualized software – think physical networking and appliances like routers and firewalls.
 Now, network services can be done on standard servers, reducing costs and providing capacity that can be increased or decreased on demand.
 NFV originated from the need to deploy faster network service for business growth.
 Many of the services are managed in a software-defined network.

 Because NFV compliments or replaces traditional network appliances, it must guarantee the following: